Ultratriathlon Documentary Short Celebrates Amputee Athletic Triumph

 “1500 Miles:” Ultra-triathlon Documentary Short Celebrates Amputee Athletic Triumph

-FOR IMMEDIATE RELEASE — A film chronicling the accomplishments of 27-year-old amputee Nicole Ver Kuilen, in which she completes a two-month, 1500-mile triathlon from Seattle to San Diego, has been honored by five leading film festivals.
+FOR IMMEDIATE RELEASE — A film chronicling the accomplishments of 28-year-old amputee/ultratriathlete Nicole Ver Kuilen, in which she and a support team of three additional women complete a two-month, 1500-mile triathlon from Seattle to San Diego, has been honored by eleven leading film festivals.

 “Importantly, Director Chris Duncan also captures a sense of the additional challenges which Nicole, as an amputee had to overcome in order to achieve such an accomplishment,” noted Larry Landis, Executive Producer, himself an amputee who lost his lower left leg to an opportunistic infection at the age of 71.